Nope, seriously, you can make this rustic wreath, in all it’s beautifully knitted glory in under 30 minutes. With no tools.

 About the easiest wreath I’ve ever made, and it’s pretty.
-That’s the thing, just because something was made quick, doesn’t mean it can’t be pretty – and let’s give this project one more star just because I hid a pool noodle inside.
+That’s the thing, just because something was made quickly, doesn’t mean it can’t be pretty – and let’s give this project one more star just because I hid a pool noodle inside.

-DIY Wreaths for the Holidays that Won't Cost you a Cent.
-Continue Reading
+- DIY Wreaths for the Holidays

 Simple knit projects for the home

 I picked up different “jumbo” yarns to test and try out over the next few weeks. ( you can check that jumbo yarn comparison post out here )

 I plan on adding a few single-skein projects to the site.
 Simple knitting projects that you can knock out in a single afternoon and say, “There, I made it!”
 No scarves or cowls on my list, only home decor projects.

 So with that said, if you have a favorite jumbo yarn, let me know in the comments so I can add it to my list of “tests.”
 Right now, I have eight different ones to test and try out to see which performs better.

 For all you knitters out there, have you noticed that “jumbo” means very different things to different suppliers?